Panfilo Lacson: Ending the revolving-door policy in the AFP (Republic Act 11705)

 Lacson co-authored and sponsored Senate Bill 2376, which President Rodrigo Duterte signed into law as Republic Act 11709.
 The law provides fixed terms for the AFP Chief of Staff and other senior officers, among others, to ensure professionalism in the institution.
 Lacson was the principal author and sponsor of Senate Bill 2869 in the 15th Congress, which also sought to provide fixed terms for the AFP's chief of staff and major service commanders.
 However, it was vetoed by then President Benigno Aquino III at the time.

 "Finally, we will see an end to the revolving-door policy in the AFP.
 The leaders of our AFP will have the opportunity to implement their legacy programs instead of staying in office too briefly," said Lacson, adding that "(t)he revolving-door policy has always been a disservice to the mandates of the military leadership entrusted with the security and defense of the country."

-Full list of laws

-Lacson authored and co-authored 72 laws from the 12th, 13th, 14th, 15th, 17th and 18th Congresses.
-These include: